AverageHelper/recorded-finance/server/README.md

 MAX_BYTES={the total number of bytes that Accountable attachments are permitted to occupy on the system}
 # optional, defaults to 20000000000 (20 GB)

-# Where your MongoDB instance can be accessed
-MONGO_CONNECTION_URL={your mongoose connection string}
-# required, example: "mongodb+srv://...mongodb.net/..."
 ```

 Run these commands to compile and run